 QUICS dissemination aimed to target all levels of society and was split into four general categories: Outreach, Journal publications, Conference papers and presentations, and Reports and Guidance documents.

-During their research, fellows produced software tools and code to carry out various tasks related to uncertainty in integrated catchment studies.
-Where these are likely to be useful to others they have been shared.
+Fellows produced tools and code to carry out various tasks related to uncertainty in integrated catchment studies - where these are likely to be useful to others, they have been shared.

 Each QUICS fellow was required to participate in at least two outreach events each year, eg. if the fellow visited their home country they gave a presentation at their local university.
 The final dissemination event was held during Amsterdam International Water Week on 2nd November 2017.

 Explore all postgraduate courses

 A masters from Sheffield means in-depth knowledge, advanced skills and the confidence to achieve your ambitions.